MarkPoch/MarkPoch/README.md

 - 👋 Hi, I’m @MarkPoch
-- 👀 I’m interested in ... advancing my skills in the coding space.
-A true Newbie/Beginner in the space
+- 👀 I’m interested in ...
+Advancing my skills in the coding space
 - 🌱 I’m currently learning ...
-The Language of Kotlin
+Data Analytics
-- 💞️ I’m looking to collaborate on ... beginner projects, that will help me advance my skills
+- 💞️ I’m looking to collaborate on ...
+Data Cleansing, Data Analysing, & Data Scrubbing
-- 📫 How to reach me ... the best place to contact me is @Pochboy on twitter as I am quite active there
+- 📫 How to reach me ... the best place to contact me is on Linkedin

 <!---
 MarkPoch/MarkPoch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.